flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 - Add the text input view to the view dispatcher.
 - Return the app object.

-In the future, you can add more views to the view dispatcher and allocate memory for them in the app_alloc function.
+In the future, you can add more views to the view dispatcher and allocate memory for their modules in the app_alloc function.

 ## Step 21.
 Create an app_free function.